Thunder-NUBench: A Benchmark for LLMs' Sentence-Level Negation Understanding: Scope and Categorization of Negation

 \subsection{Standard Negation}

-In this paper, we specifically examine \textit{standard negation}: the prototypical form of negation applied to the main declarative verbal clause.
-Standard negation involves negating the \textit{main verb} in a \textit{main clause}, where the main verb expresses the main action of a clause, and the main clause itself can independently form a complete sentence.
-This definition excludes negation found in subordinate clauses, which are clauses dependent on a main clause ~\citep{miestamo2000towards}.
-This paper specifies the standard negation as reversing the truth value of the main predicate (verbal phrase).
-Formally, if a main predicate is denoted as $P$, standard negation corresponds precisely to $\neg P$ (i.e., the logical negation of $P$).
+\textit{Standard negation} refers to the typical form of negation applied to the declarative verbal main clause.
+It specifically negates the verb in a \textit{main clause}~\citep{miestamo2000towards}.
+A main clause can function as a complete sentence on its own, consisting at a minimum of a subject and a predicate.
+This definition is grounded in the notion that the verb acts as the head of the clause~\citep{miller2011critical}.

-Standard negation can encompass various dimensions, as described in Table~\ref{tab:negtype}.
-Specifically, it includes \textit{clausal negation}, which affects the entire sentence, and \textit{verbal negation}, which explicitly targets the main verb.
-In terms of form, standard negation can be realized either syntactically or morphologically.

-\textit{Syntactic negation} typically involves inserting negation particles (e.g., "not") to directly negate the main predicate.
-On the other hand, \textit{morphological negation} is more limited, applying only when the antonym of the main predicate fully encompasses its mutually exclusive semantic space (e.g., "be alive" vs. "be dead").
-Thus, morphological negation qualifies as standard negation only in cases involving \textit{complementary antonyms}, which represent absolute binary oppositions (e.g., "true" vs. "false" and "possible" vs. "impossible").

-In contrast, other types of antonyms, such as gradable antonyms—words that express opposite meanings along a spectrum of quality (e.g., "happy" vs. "unhappy/sad/depressed")—and relational antonyms—words expressing opposite relational roles (e.g., "buy" vs. "sell")—do not strictly reverse truth values~\citep{lehrer1982antonymy}.
-These examples fall under contradiction rather than the standard negation discussed in this paper.

-\paragraph*{} The above definitions and scope of negation provide the foundation for constructing our benchmark dataset, which we describe in detail in the following section.
+Building on this traditional understanding, we treat standard negation as \textit{the process of reversing the truth value of the verb phrase in the main clause}, which we will refer to as the \textit{main predicate} in this paper.
+A verb phrase is headed by a verb and can consist of a single verb or a combination of auxiliaries, complements, and modifiers (e.g., "will call" and "is being promoted")~\citep{lakoff1966criterion}.
+Since the main predicate conveys the core action or state of the clause, negating it effectively reverses the proposition of the entire sentence.
+In this context, this paper treats standard negation as a \textit{truth-functional operation that maps the main predicate to its complement set within the semantic space}.

+We further clarify the scope of standard negation within the typology presented in Table~\ref{tab:negtype}.
+Standard negation includes both \textit{clausal negation} and \textit{verbal negation}, as it reverses the meaning of the entire sentence by negating the main predicate.
+In terms of form, standard negation can employ both \textit{syntactic} and \textit{morphological negation}.
+Syntactically, standard negation often uses explicit negation particles, such as "not."
+Morphologically, it can involve \textit{complementary antonyms} (for example, "alive" vs. "dead" or "true" vs. "false"), which occupy mutually exclusive semantic spaces, thus reversing the truth value of the proposition.
+In contrast, other types of antonyms, such as \textit{gradable antonyms} (e.g., "happy" vs. "unhappy") and \textit{relational antonyms} (e.g., "buy" vs. "sell")~\citep{lehrer1982antonymy}, do not strictly reverse truth values.
+Therefore, they are classified as contradictions rather than standard negation in this paper.